alcf-lidar/alcf/docs/_includes/tutorial.md

 See the [ALCF output]({{ "/documentation/alcf_output/" | relative_url }}) for description of the NetCDF
 files.

+If the input directory with lidar data files contains subdirectories, add the `-r` option at the end of the `alcf auto` command to process all subdirectorie recursively in alphabetical order.

+Some lidars (Vaisala CL31, CL51) produce data files in a custom data format which has to be converted to NetCDF before using `alcf auto` or `alcf lidar`.
+Use the command `alcf convert cl51 <input> <output>` to convert the DAT files to NetCDF, where `input` is an input directory with DAT files and `output` is an output directory where the NetCDF files are to be written.
+The `-r` option can be used to process the input directory recursively.

 <figure>
 <div class="img-flex nospace">
 <div style="text-align: center"><strong>Backscatter profile</strong><a href="chm15k/plot/backscatter/2016-07-04T000000.png"><img alt="Backscatter profile" src="chm15k/plot/backscatter/2016-07-04T000000.png" height="200" /></a></div>